-7. Tyres
+7. TYRES

-- Vehicles must have tyres that comply with the relevant legislation.
+- a.
+Vehicles must have tyres that comply with the relevant legislation.
 Specifically, re-tread tyres must comply with BS AU 144E as amended and be marked accordingly. - b.
 Tyres should be of the designated size, speed and weight rating for that make and model of vehicle as prescribed by the vehicle manufacturer.

-8. Brakes
+8. BRAKES